mchaudhary22/I2GDS2024/RNA_g1/README.md

 This page is a work in progress!
 This repo explains a basic pipeline for RNA-Seq analysis.
 It was developed as part of curriculum for Virginia Tech's Intro to Genomic Data Science course.
 This pipeline runs in Linux and relies on [FASTQC](https://github.com/s-andrews/FastQC), [Trimmomatic](https://github.com/timflutre/trimmomatic), [STAR](https://github.com/alexdobin/STAR), and [Featurecounts](https://subread.sourceforge.net/featureCounts.html).
 This example pipeline uses single-end FastQ reads, but it could be altered for use with paired end data (see [example slurm scripts](#slurm-job-examples)).

+Throughout the code snippets in this repo we have attempted to make things as clear as possible.
+However, some paths may need to be changed depending on your method of installation or location of your files.
+These areas where changes are required before running will be noted with three asterisks (***)

 Contact: Jaret Arnold (amichael19@vt.edu) or Lili Zebluim (liliz@vt.edu)

 To do (before finalized):